Restuccia-Group/AdvO-RAN/README.md

-# Adv-ORAN
+# AdvO-RAN: Adversarial Deep Reinforcement Learning in AI-Driven Open Radio Access Networks

 Adversarial and robust PPO workflows for AdvORAN.

-Here we have codes for train an agent, train an agent robustly with the help of adversarial learned perturbator in the training loop.
+Here we have codes for train an EM-MAX agent for traffic profile 1, train an agent robustly with the help of adversarial learned perturbator in the training loop.

 This repo `saved_policy/em-max/em-agent-lp` as the default victim policy.